Skye Blakely: Early life

-Junior Elite
+Junior gymnastics career

 2018

 In early 2018 Blakely competed at the Buckeye National Qualifier and the WOGA Classic, where she placed sixth in the all-around.
 She later competed at International Gymnix where she placed fifteenth in the all-around and fifth on uneven bars.
 In early July, she competed at the American Classic where she placed third in the all-around behind Kayla DiCello and Konnor McClain.
 Later that month she competed at the 2018 U.S. Classic where she placed sixth in the all-around and third on vault.
 In August Blakely competed at the 2018 U.S. National Gymnastics Championships.
 She finished in fourth place in the all-around behind Leanne Wong, DiCello, and Sunisa Lee and won silver on floor exercise and bronze on vault.
 As a result she was added to the national team for the first time.

 2019

 In February Blakely was named to the team to compete at 2019 L'International Gymnix in Montreal, alongside Olivia Greaves, Lillian Lippeatt, and Kaylen Morgan.
 While there she helped the USA win team gold and individually she won bronze in the all-around behind Canadian Zoé Allaire-Bourgie and teammate Greaves.
 During event finals she won gold on vault and uneven bars.

 In June Blakely competed at the Junior World Championships Trials where she placed first in the all-around and was named to the team to compete at the inaugural Junior World Championships alongside Kayla DiCello and Sydney Barros.
 While there she helped the USA win team bronze and individually she recorded the seventh highest all-around score but did not place due to DiCello and Barros both placing higher.
 During event finals she placed fourth on uneven bars and fifth on floor exercise.

 In July Blakely competed at the U.S. Classic where she placed fourth in the all-around behind Konnor McClain, Barros, and Greaves.
 She won gold on floor exercise and silver on vault.

 In August Blakely competed at the U.S. National Championships where she placed fourth in the all-around.
 She tied for second on balance beam with Ciena Alipio and behind McClain and won bronze on floor exercise.
 As a result she was added to the junior national team.